-Traditional Sardinian weavings are patterned with small raised bumps of thread, called pibiones.
+The best known of the traditional Sardinian weavings are those from Samugheo.
+These distinctive textiles are often patterned with small raised bumps of thread called pibiones.
 Each pibione must be counted and wound by hand, one pibione at a time, one row at a time, matched against patterns marked by hand on graph paper.
 In addition to the raised pattern of the pibiones, the base fibers (warp) of the textile create a second and complementary pattern.

 A weaver making a bedspread on a medium-sized loom counts and hand-threads 4800 warp threads, tens of thousands of pibiones, and hundreds of thousands of warp and weft fiber passages — all counted and tracked by hand, eye, and graph paper.

-It’s not uncommon for a weaver to climb on or crouch under looms to tighten, loosen, balance, and align pulleys, levers, and other pieces of the loom.
+It’s not uncommon for the women to climb on or crouch under looms to tighten, loosen, balance, and align pulleys, levers, and other pieces of the loom.
 Weavers don’t always sit when doing the actual weaving, and even when they do, moving the beater bar to finish each row of the weaving takes a good bit of strength.
-Larger looms require two, three, or four standing people to pull the beater bar after each row of weaving is completed.
+Larger looms require two, three, or four standing women to pull the beater bar after each row of weaving is completed.